sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 Joshua:
 - same comet debris from Exodus
 - sun and moon stood still for a full day
-- 50 years after Exodus?
+- ~40 years after Exodus
+- Moses passed away before Joshua (according to Velikovsky)

 Phaethon:
 - Sun dissapeared for a day